“In Argentina, a house without a parrilla is like a house without a bathroom”.

 The first thing we did was build the fire.
 It may feel a bit early for that but the fire for an asado the fire is a literal slow burn.

-We walked around the heart of Palermo Soho (the popular nickname of what is actually Palermo Viejo).
+Now it was time to go for a walk through the heart of Palermo Soho (the popular nickname of what is actually Palermo Viejo).

 When we got back to the house the real fun (read: eating) began.